WilliamKopans/MatchPackageBETA/README.md

-Credit to https://github.com/MangoTheCat/shinyAppDemo for the boilerplate code.
+Credit to https://github.com/MangoTheCat/shinyAppDemo for the boilerplate R Package code.